 Balancing the Scale: NSF's Career-Life Balance Initiative

-and advancement of women scientists and engineers in the scientific enterprise". ~ Dr. Subra Suresh
+"It is timely therefore to provide incentives that will effect change in institutions that result in gender-neutral policies and practices that lead to the increased participation and advancement of women scientists and engineers in the scientific enterprise". ~ Dr. Subra Suresh

 Life always has been, and is now, a balancing act.
 Given the close linkages between academic researchers and academic institutions, it is appropriate for NSF to take a leadership role in finding ways forward along the career-life path.
 This website has been designed to consolidate – and highlight – NSF’s efforts to clear the obstacles from the STEM Career-Life pathways leading from graduate education through to full professor.